swiftlang/swift-book/TSPL.docc/ReferenceManual/Types.md

 - It's valid for a type pack to contain no elements.

+- list of places where type-parameter pack can appear:

+  + generic type parameter list
+  + as an argument to a generic type parameter

 > Grammar of a type-parameter pack:
 >
 > *type-parameter-pack* → **`each`** *type*